Chamber Concerto

 Virginia Ewing

-and related subjects at Meredith College and has taught Music
+and related subjects at Meredith College and taught Music

 Appreciation at St. Augustine College.
 She co-directs youth